 Have you ever seen a celebrity wearing a rose-cut diamond ring?
 If such things matter to you, there’s only one example in recent history.
 In 2012, Justin Theroux proposed to his now ex-wife Jennifer Anniston with an enormous rose cut diamond.
 When it’s that big, who cares if it sparkles.
 But, the rest of Hollywood was not impressed enough to start a trend.
 Every other celebrity ring in recent memory has had more sparkle, (if not more finger coverage).

-Rose cuts are so useless, they can’t even be recut into something else.
+Rose cuts can’t be recut into something else.

 Other antique cuts are typically recut into round brilliants or some other modern cut.
 Overtime, most antique cuts will go extinct.
 The rose cut, because of its shape, is terrible at being anything other than a rose cut.
 Recutting them would only produce lots of really tiny diamonds, worth much less than the original.
 So, the rose cut is likely to linger in dusty display cases for centuries to come.

 There’s more vintage rose cuts available than new ones, in fact.
 Only 0.1% of modern diamonds are produced as rose-cuts these days.
 And why would you want a new one when you could buy vintage?
 Isn’t that what the rose cuts all about?
 The perfectly imperfect facets that came from a time when diamond cutters worked exclusively by hand.